 The Coast Guard has developed a Risk Management Quick-Reference Tool, (enclosure (7) of this NVIC), which is an SSI document that will be distributed as discussed in paragraph 2.d of this NVIC.
 It includes measures to be considered for addressing "conventional" waterways management and navigational safety issues such as groundings, allisions and collisions, as well as measures to be considered for deterring terrorist attacks.
 The intent of this quick-reference tool is to ensure the accidental and intentional release scenarios identified in references (e) and (f) of this NVIC are considered when preparing and reviewing a WSA.
-However, this quick-reference tool is not intended to force the use of risk management strategies that may not be effective for a given port or size of vessel, or prevent the use of other risk management strategies are aimed at reducing the vulnerability of LNG vessels to damage, while others are aimed at reducing the consequences if damage does occur.
+However, this quick-reference tool is not intended to force the use of risk management strategies that may not be effective for a given port or size of vessel, or prevent the use of other risk management strategies that may be more effective.
+It is important to note that some of these risk management strategies are aimed at reducing the vulnerability of LNG vessels to damage, while others are aimed at reducing the consequences if incident does occur.